 As far as gear goes, iced pour over coffee is on the complex side.
 You need a pour over cone and a carafe with ice at the bare minimum.
 But to really brew a stellar glass, you’ll also need a special pour over kettle and a kitchen scale, both of which offer a ton of control and consistency.

-As you slowly pour the hot water over the coffee grounds, the water drains, becomes liquid coffee, and proceeds through the filter and onto the ice.
+As you slowly pour the hot water over the coffee grounds, the water drains, becomes liquid coffee, and drains through the filter and onto the ice.
 You usually cut the amount of water used by 30-50% in order to ensure the final result isn’t watered down.

 Iced Coffee – The Final Result